RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-modules.md

     - Workflow
 ---

-The last few weeks I did some research on the different ways to bundle JavaScript dependencies, here is what I found out:
+The last few weeks I did some research on the different ways to bundle JavaScript dependencies, here is what I found out;

-## So Many Ways

 Most of the time when working on a project with more than a few lines of JavaScript you'll want to split up the code into multiple files to make the structure easier to read and understand, or to make testing easier - but how do you manage the actual importing/exporting of your code parts or 3rd party libraries?

 <!-- more -->